naszam/online-marketplace/README.md

     - Remove the Admin;
     - Done.

-   The Buy function is commented in App.js because is still in development.
+   *the Buy function is commented in App.js because is still in development.*